-Today Metropole remains the best address in Hanoi—and offers a good chance for celebrity spotting.
+Today Sofitel Legend Metropole remains the best address in Hanoi—and offers a good chance for celebrity spotting.

-The new Opera wing, opened in 1996, is less colonial and the rooms are decorated in the best deco of a low-key luxury and an open plan setting, with a shiny marble en suite bathroom.
+The new Opera wing, opened in 1996, is less colonial and the rooms are decorated in the best deco of low-key luxury and an open-plan setting, with a shiny marble en suite bathroom.
 Here the Club Lounge suites are especially worth recommending.

 Metropole has two restaurants; Le Beaulieu is popular in Hanoi for classic French cuisine, and the Spices Garden is a great place to sample the local Vietnamese cuisine.